BiomedSciAI/DPM360/installer/docs/installer.md

    The cdmInit container takes in the following parameters to initialize the data:

    `CDM_URL`Location of Athena Vocabulary file in tar.gz format.
-It could be either a s3 url or a local file `SYNPUF1K_URL`Location of Synthetic 1K data file in tar.gz format.
+It could be either a s3 url or a local file.
+All necessary vocabulary files can be downloaded from the ATHENA download site: http://athena.ohdsi.org.
+A tutorial for Athena is available at https://www.youtube.com/watch?v=2WdwBASZYLk . `SYNPUF1K_URL`Location of Synthetic 1K data file in tar.gz format.
 It could be either a s3 url or a local file.
 You can download this from[here](https://caruscloud.uniklinikum-dresden.de/index.php/s/teddxwwa2JipbXH/download). ` RESULTS_TABLE_URL`This will be the URL to get the Results schema.
    Example:
    http://[server:port](server:port)/WebAPI/ddl/results?dialect=<your_cdm_database_dialect>&schema=<your_results_schema>&vocabSchema=<your_vocab_schema>&tempSchema=<your_temp_schema>&initConceptHierarchy=true